-Access to Music Limited ('The College') has subsidiary companies, trading names and trading partnerships through which it operates.
+Access Further Education Ltd ('The College') has subsidiary companies, trading names and trading partnerships through which it operates.
 The trading names and partnerships might have their own names or brands, but the legal entity for the purpose of this policy is Access to Music Limited.
 Trading subsidiaries, trading names and trading partnerships include Access Creative College ('ACC'), National College for Creative Industries ('NCCI'), and Access Sport.
+The dBs Institute (DBS Music UK Holdings and its subsidiaries), whilst a separate legal entity, shares common Directorships with the College, however, responsibility for Equality & Diversity related policies with dBs falls to the Executive Head of People Services.